andyblight/raspi-robot-esp32/README.md

 The RasPi Robot Rover designed to be a flexible platform for testing ideas on.
 To ensure that the code is easy to modify, the drivers on the rover are deliberately simple and are exposed to the base station so that the software can be rebuilt rapidly without having to rebuild and flash the code for the rover.
 All rover messages and services are communicated with the base station using Wi-Fi.

-The RasPi Robot Rover custom ROS messages and services are specified in the `raspi_robot_msgs` package.
+The RasPi Robot Rover custom ROS messages and services are defined in the `raspi_robot_msgs` package.

-In addition, the rover will publish diagnostic messages mainly for debugging purposes.
+In addition, the rover will publish some diagnostic messages for debugging purposes.

 ## Done